 Over the years, as I continued studying Bhagavad-gita and practicing its precepts, my respect for its wisdom, relevance, and comprehensiveness grew.
 Gradually Bhagavad-gita revolutionized my life.
 In 1996 I wrote and illustrated a Bhagavad-gita for children, Our Most Dear Friend, and then did one for young adults: Bhagavad-gita: A Photographic Essay, a visual guide to the world’s greatest spiritual dialog.
 Recently I completed a third exploration, on how to apply the teachings of Bhagavad-gita to our daily lives: Harmony and the Bhagavad-gita: Lessons from a Life-Changing Move to the Wilderness.

 Visakha (pronounced Vish-A-khA) Dasi received an Associate of Applied Science degree with honors from Rochester Institute of Technology and shortly afterwards published her first book, Photomacrography: Art and Techniques.
 In 1971 she traveled to India, where she met Bhaktivedanta Swami Prabhupada, read his Bhagavad-gita As It Is and eventually became his student.
 As a photographer, she traveled with and photographed Bhaktivedanta Swami and his students in India, Europe and the United States.
 As a writer, she wrote numerous magazine articles and three books on the Bhagavad-gita.
 Visakha also assists her husband, John Griesser, in making documentary films.
-They have two daughters and are based in Sharanagati Village, a rural community in British Columbia, Canada, where Visakha is writing a memoir, Overcome.
+They have two daughters and are based in Sharanagati Village, a rural community in British Columbia, Canada, where Visakha is writing a memoir, One Smitten Heart.